 This hollow core door makeover is a great way to update a plain door in your home or, in our case, a great way to update interior doors on a budget.

-I’ve done several door projects before.
-I’ve built amazing DIY barn doors, I worked with another blogger on these tall DIY Shaker Doors for a hall linen closet in one of our Vermont vacation rental locations and even built small shaker doors for my office built-in makeover.
+I’ve done several door projects in the past.
+I’ve built amazing DIY barn doors.
+I worked with another blogger on these tall DIY Shaker Doors for a hall linen closet in one of our Vermont vacation rental locations.
+I even built small shaker doors for my office built-in makeover.

 I’ve always wanted to try a hollow core door makeover by adding wood to the front of it.
 It seems like it would be an easy way to update an old door.